Principal Financial Group

 Beyond the Score – In Collaboration with the Chicago Symphony Orchestra

 Gerard McBurney, Creative Director

 Des Moines Civic Center (221 Walnut Street, Des Moines)

 The great English composer Edward Elgar wrote his much-loved Enigma Variations to depict “friends pictured within,” but the titular enigma is an unplayed “theme” that Elgar often hinted at but never revealed.
 This Beyond the Score® performance delves into the special personalities of those closest to Elgar in an acclaimed multi-media presentation created by the Chicago Symphony Orchestra, and brought to life by actors and live theatre.
 After intermission, the Des Moines Symphony performs the complete Enigma Variations, including the sublime “Nimrod” variation.

-Tickets: Single tickets are $15-$65 and will be available through Des Moines Performing Arts beginning August 1.
+Tickets: Single tickets are $15-$65 and are available through Des Moines Performing Arts.
 Please note single ticket prices are subject to a $5 increase on the day of the concert, excluding student rush tickets.

 Student tickets are $7.50-$32.50 and are available through the Civic Center Ticket Office.
 Student rush tickets, subject to availability, are $5 for junior high and high school students and $10 for all other students the day of the concert through the Civic Center Ticket Office.
 One ticket sold per valid Student ID.